Galactic-Dev/iSponsorBlock/README.md

 # iSponsorBlock
-A jailbreak tweak that implements the SponsorBlock API to skip sponsorships in youtube vidoes.
+A jailbreak tweak that implements the SponsorBlock API to skip sponsorships in YouTube videos.

 More info about SponsorBlock and the API used can be found [here](https://sponsor.ajay.app).